Maze Program for the Casio PB-1000

 Casio PB-1000 with FP-100 Plotting a Maze

-There were only a few spots where my blue pen did not mark the paper correctly.
-This particular pen is original to a PC-2 plotter.
+There were only a few spots where my refilled black pen did not mark the paper correctly.

 Program Listing